Vision for the Irish Meat Sector

 Maximising the value returned from the marketplace by making Irish meat the preferred choice of the world’s best customers through the delivery of verifiable selling points and consistently excellent quality.

-Meat and Livestock Review & Outlook 2020/21
+Meat and Livestock Review and Outlook 2021/2022

-Irish Meat and livestock exports equalled €3.4bn in 2020, displaying an increase of two per cent on 2019 figures.
+Irish meat and livestock exports equalled €3.5bn in 2021, displaying an increase of 4% on 2021 figures.
 This represents 26% of total Irish food and drink exports.

 Meat Industry Reports

 You can download the full report and appendix as PDF files